adenney13/Just-Another-Day/worksheet.md

 ## Project Description

 Don't let the haters get you down!
 Make your way home while avoiding the sad nay-sayers and bullies.
 In this game, you're a happy faced, positive person who is trying to get across a field of sad faced, bullies who just want to bring you down with them.
-Get across the field and weave in and out of the crowd to get to the target at the end.
+Get across the field and weave in and out of the crowd to get home at the end of the field.
 Think of it as Frogger and Plants vs Zombies.

 ## Wireframes